SS Fulton: Construction

 The Fulton was built in 1855, by Smith and Dimon Shipyard of New York.
 She was launched on September 4, 1855.
-Her sister ship Arago was built by Westervelt & Sons.
+Her sister ship was built by Westervelt & Sons.
 They were both constructed in 1855 for the New York & Havre Steam Navigation Company, then under contract with the United States Government to deliver mail between New York and Le Havre, France.
 Both were named for steamship pioneers.
 Fultons namesake was Robert Fulton (1765–1815), an American engineer and inventor.
 Both were considered great improvements to their predecessors of the era.
 Their design included oscillating engines, water tight bulkheads, and wire bulwarks, to reinforce the sides against the force of rough seas.
 She could accommodate 300 first and second class passengers, 700 tons of freight and 800 tons of coal.

 The Fulton, was registered with the ‘’Record of American and Foreign Shipping,’’ from 1858 to 1869.
 Her ship master was Captain J. A. Wotten; her owners were N.Y & Havre Steam Navigation Company; built in 1855 at New York; and her hailing port was the Port of New York.